 How British is very British?

-Well, the opening few minutes uses something desperately British and unchanging to show a passage of time from the early fifties up to (about) the present day… the Shipping Forecast.
+Well, the opening few minutes use something desperately British and unchanging to show the passage of time from the early fifties up to (about) the present day… the Shipping Forecast.
 Malin: Southwest 4 or 5.
 Slight or moderate.
 Mainly fair.
 Good.
 That might mean nothing to people without saltwater running through their veins, but it evokes something warm and comforting to us land lubbers listening to Radio 4 at 00:48 or 05:20… or 12:01 and 17:54 on Long Wave!

 The Last Bus tells the story of Tom Harper

 Recently widowed, he makes a pilgrimage from John O’Groats to Land’s End using only public transport funded by his OAP’s bus pass.
 Interestingly enough, Land’s End to John O’Groats is the longest distance between two points on the British mainland, but those two places are neither the furthest North or South nor, indeed, East or West on the mainland.
 Anybody desperate to know which places are can get in touch!